FPGAtestbed/fpga.github.io/overview/hardware.md

 ## Testbed Hardware

-The testbed will contain the latest and next generation FPGAs.
+The testbed contains the latest and next generation FPGAs.
 This page provides a brief overview of the different families hosted

 <div style="overflow: auto;">
 <h2>Xilinx Alveo</h2>